Bain & Co's IoT survey shows companies increasingly struggle with IoT implementation. What do we need to achieve successful long-term IoT adoption?

 - It has thousands of open-source modules and solution templates.
 For any solution that a user needs to build, they can likely find a solution template to get started.
-In addition, the Node-Red forum and the Node Red slack channel are very active answering user questions.
+In addition, the Node-Red forum and the Node Red Slack channel are very active answering user questions.

 - Its solution is a JSON object, not a code base.
 A JSON object is much more compact and simpler to share and collaborate on.

 Node-Red is a standalone software and it needs to be installed and maintained per each individual edge device.
 This means that if a customer installs Node-Red on a few dozen devices and needs to update the application on these devices, they would have to update each device individually.
-This is impractical and for this reason, Node-Red is typically limited to small-scale deployments.
+This is impractical and for this reason, Node-Red is typically limited to small-scale deployment.

 Scaling Node-Red with Prescient Designer

 - It is a hosted software in the cloud.
 Users can work collaboratively and remotely to access every system component.

 To learn more about Prescient Devices and how we’ve leveraged Node-Red to build a robust IoT Design Automation platform, visit our website.